keboola/keboola-as-code/README.md

 go run ./src/main.go help init
 ```

-To compile a local binary to `./target/bin/local`, run in the container:
+To compile a local binary to `./target`, run in the container:
 ```
-make build
+make build-local
 ```

-To compile a binary for all architectures to `./target/bin`, run in the container:
+To compile a binary for all architectures to `./target`, run in the container:
 ```
-make build-cross
+make build
 ```

 ### Functional Tests